Naddeist/Naddeist/README.md

 - 👋 Hi, I’m Chris
-- 👀 I’m interested in ...
+- 👀 I’m interested in Learning and be better
 - 🌱 I’m currently learning ...
-Kali Os, Python
+Kali Os, Python, JS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+CyberSec field

 <!---
 Naddeist/Naddeist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.